 The majority of the flat hook needle threaders appear like these, or some setup thereof:

 These are outstanding needle threaders.
 They are big– even their little ends are big!
 The little ends work on about a # 7 crewel needle relatively quickly.

 I’m utilizing # 10 beading needles, which are considerably smaller sized!

 Lo and see, ultimately, I discovered the acorn threader included in the very first picture above.
 It’s made by Puffin & Co.

 They make 2 sizes of ornamental flat-hook threaders, and among them is a micro threader.

-The threaders can be found in various setups (a bunny rather of an acorn, for instance), so you can get all seasonal with them if you desire!
+The threaders can be found in various setups (a bunny rather than an acorn, for instance), so you can get all seasonal with them if you desire!

 The threader has a great magnet on the back of the micro threader, to keep it from escaping someplace (it’s quite a little, after all).

 Now, the micro threader is not always a simple fit into the # 10 beading needles, particularly with the silk thread I’m utilizing (a single hair of Soie de Paris).
 It does work if you utilize a cautious rocking movement to pull the threader and the thread through the eye.